Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FksKtyR2Zu0.md

 ### Transcript

-> um engine five itself isn't even done yet yeah so we can't we can't switch tunnel engine five anytime soon that's not a thing last thing the last thing that that would be a risk switching our game with a modified engine to an early access engine yeah that's not a good idea
+> engine five itself isn't even done yet yeah so we can't we can't switch tunnel engine five anytime soon that's not a thing last thing the last thing that that would be a risk switching our game with a modified engine to an early access engine yeah that's not a good idea